Master in Advanced Metallic Materials and Engineering

 - biocompatible materials and shape memory alloys.

-Working at a scientific paper allows students to:
+Working on a scientific paper allows students to:

 - implement innovational techniques of necessary alloys properties achievement;